Diacounda Sene, AIPS Young Reporter, Senegal

 Another finalist, Dario Ricci (Radio 24) picked a historical event and developed it in his work “Franco Nones, at walking pace”.
 A 10 minutes document which plunges back into the winter sport history of Italy, starting from the 1968 Winter Olympics in Grenoble, France.
 A tale that glorifies the career of Franco Nones, one of the greatest of all time in skiing.

 The journalist brings to life the career of the Italian cross-country champion.
-From the unexpected opportunity offered nature making snow fall in abundance at the opening of the 1968 Winter Olympics, passing through his moments of glory and his cordial relations with his former competitors, this piece is a delightful tribute to this 78-year-old former athlete and role model for many generations.
+From the unexpected opportunity offered by nature by making snow fall in abundance at the opening of the 1968 Winter Olympics, passing through his moments of glory and his cordial relations with his former competitors, this piece is a delightful tribute to this 78-year-old former athlete and role model for many generations.

 Another icon from the past is the focus of Pirmin Styrnol’s audio report.
 “Horst Eckel – Forever a hero of Bern” tells the history of the last living German football world champion, one of the protagonists of the renowned “Miracle of Bern”.
 The 25-minute radio documentary features a long and intense interview with the hero, his friends and family members.
 Styrnol also includes in the documentary parts of the original live radio commentary with legendary German commentator Herbert Zimmermann, on site at the 1954 FIFA World Cup final in Bern.
 Eckel was on the field when Germany defeated Hungary 3-2 and became world champions for the first time.
 A success that thanks to the radio will never end to amaze sport fans.